Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Being mindful requires adopting an attitude of curiosity and non-judgment.
 It encourages you to look at your pain in an objective way and teaches you how to bear unpleasant sensations without emotional distress.
 Common mindfulness practices include:

-• awareness shifting techniques (see below).
+- Awareness shifting techniques (see below).

 Sometimes the most effective way to stop yourself from thinking about your pain is to shift your awareness onto something else.
 The next time your chronic pain begins to flare up, try picking up a small object and examining it.

-• Notice exactly how it feels in your hand.
+- Notice exactly how it feels in your hand.

 After a few moments of intensely focusing on the object, you may find that your chronic pain no longer feels as intense.
 That’s because you’ve actively shifted your focus away from the unpleasant sensation and replaced it with a different one.

 While the ball itself isn’t real, the relief you feel just might be.
 Guided imagery has scientifically proven benefits for pain relief.
 It’s one of the most common techniques for those who suffer from chronic pain.
-You can envision nearly anything you like here, so long as the effect is soothing, relaxing, and positive.
+You can envision nearly anything you like here, as long as the effect is soothing, relaxing, and positive.
 You can try guided imagery sessions on your own, with the help of a professional, or even through meditation apps and subscription services.

 Remember that while these techniques are effective on their own, they work best in tandem with proper diet and exercise programs.

 Eating a nutritious diet of whole foods can lower inflammation and stress levels, which can significantly improve chronic pain.
 Exercising regularly can also lower chronic pain levels.
 You don’t have to do anything too extreme.
 Even a simple walk around the block can help you feel better.
 Try practicing some of these mindfulness techniques as you walk.
-You might just be surprised at how far you can go!
+You might just be surprised at how far you can go.

 To learn more about the treatment options available at Aviv Clinics: